scjx123/ip/Welcome file.md

 ### 2.3 Contributions to DG:
 The following section shows my contribution to the DOMNUS Developer Guide.
 It includes: Introduction, Setting up, (Design) 4.1, 4.2, 4.5, 4.6, (Implementation) 5.2, Appendix A,B,C,D,E,F.
-It was really hard to come up with the di
 {include some extracts from the document here}

 ### 2.4 Contributions to team-based tasks: